ardilamorin/ardilamorin.github.io/_posts/2019-06-24-books-for-UX-designers.md

 - [Sprint by Jake Knapp](https://www.thesprintbook.com/ "Sprint by Jake Knapp")
 - [Lean UX by Jeff Gothelf with Josh Seiden](https://www.jeffgothelf.com/books/#LIBROS-PAGE "Lean UX by Jeff Gothelf with Josh Seiden")
 - [UX Strategy by Jaime Levy](https://jaimelevy.com/ux-strategy-book/ "UX Strategy by Jaime Levy")

+Feel free to recommend new books to add to this list, and this page will be alive and updated when I discover new books that I consider to be must reads.